 There are also riding hats associated with military dress, some of which can still be seen on occasions such as the State Opening of Parliament.
 Often spectacular, they vary wildly from what we know as conventional civilian riding headgear, but each design can be traced back to a function in battle or indication of rank or regiment.

 Nowadays, of course, the emphasis is on safety.
 Protection from impact upon a fall – including the hat’s ability to stay in place – remains the number one priority.
 Manufacturers must also consider that riders need to be able to see and hear clearly to enhance their safety while riding.

 Comfort is another requirement, which is why hats and helmets come in a wide range of sizes to fit all head shapes.

-Hat manufacturers have made huge strides in harnessing technology to bring every rider a choice of variously shaped and sized, comfortable, lightweight, smart and even colourful headgear.
+Hat manufacturers have made huge strides in harnessing technology to bring every rider a choice of variously shaped and sized, comfortable, lightweight, smart and even colourful and glittering headgear.

 To test their ingenuity still further, these manufacturers must also design and produce hats that meet the various safety standards, each of which requires specific protective features at certain points.
 This is why some designs appear more traditional, while others are constrained by the standard to which they comply.

 Peaks, for example, no longer feature on skull caps, are detachable on some types of vented helmets or can be added by using a ‘silk’ over the helmet.